jadyndev/ansible-collection-base/README.md

 ## Roles

 - [`roles/dns`](roles/dns/README.md) for setting DNS records with ansible, currently only cloudflare as a backend is supported
+- [`roles/dropbear-luks-unlock`](roles/dropbear-luks-unlock/README.md) for setting up dropbear to unlock LUKS volumes using a SSH connection at boot
 - [`roles/hostname`](roles/hostname/README.md) for setting `/etc/hostname` and `/etc/hosts`
 - [`roles/ldap`](roles/ldap/README.md) to deploy openldap in a docker container
 - [`roles/redis`](roles/redis/README.md) to deploy redis in a docker container